 The Board members agree to operate with unyielding ethics and to offer advice on topics influencing the direction of HR&S, act as ambassadors and seek opportunities.
 All our Board members have passion for driving the programme forward, they are very active and take their own initiatives for the success of HR&S. Specifically our Board member support and help ensure:

-User driven social good.
-That we capture the expectations of the users of our interventions and adapt to their experiences, so that we serve our users in the very best manner.
+User-driven social good.
+That we capture the expectations of the users of our interventions and adapt to their experiences so that we serve our users in the very best manner.

 Identify agency.
 Board members support by finding the right stakeholders who support social good, sustainable economy, equal partnership and accountability.
-They look for social entrepreneurs and supporters with passion for change and who will ensure our strategy for change in actual practice.
+They look for social entrepreneurs and supporters with a passion for change and who will ensure our strategy for change in actual practice.
 They propose RISE Centre staff.
 They also seek opportunities for capacity strengthening of individuals and institutions.

 Strategy for change.
 That we honour our Strategy for Change.

 Social enterprise.
 The Board members actively contribute to the sustainable economy of the programme.
-They help develop business models, and then to develop and implement our business plan and set up our ventures.
+They help develop business models, and then develop and implement our business plan and set up our ventures.
 The Board members open doors to new opportunities, they link us with their own network of potential customers, supporters and partners as well as seek and nurture new ones.
-They actively seek sources of funding and ways to financially sustain our RISE Centres and our RISE invest fund.
+They actively seek sources of funding and ways to financially sustain our RISE Centres and our RISE investment fund.